Leo Varadkar: Immigration

 In 2010, Varadkar was an advocate of a scheme in which immigrants to Ireland would be paid to return to their country of origin.
 Varadkar suggested that at the time of the Nice Treaty referendums in Ireland in the early 2000s, the public were told there would not be large-scale immigration to Ireland in the aftermath, but this was not the case, before further suggesting that Ireland had not been suitably prepared for the amount of immigration it experienced during the Celtic Tiger period.

-In a 2022 interview, Varadkar was critical of British politicians Priti Patel and Jeremy Corbyn, stating he felt they both had anti-immigration views he found distasteful, but in particular, criticised Patel's handling of Rwandan refugees in her role as Home Secretary.
+In a 2022 interview, Varadkar was critical of British politician Priti Patel in her role as Home Secretary, stating that her plan to "send asylum seekers to Rwanda is disgusting".
 In the same interview, Varadkar stated "I have always been supportive of migration" and "supportive of accepting refugees from war-torn countries", although he said he made the distinction between "people who come here legally and contribute to our society, and those who come here illegally and seek to gain status through subterfuge or falsehood".
-In June 2022, Varadkar personally began hosting a Ukrainian refugee in his home.
+In June 2022, Varadkar began hosting a Ukrainian refugee in his home.

 In January 2023, Varadkar announced that his government would be looking at ways to strengthen border control against illegal immigration.

 Personal life

 Varadkar is the first Irish government leader of partly Indian origin and has visited India on a number of occasions.
 He completed his medical internship at KEM Hospital in his father's childhood city of Mumbai.

 During an interview on RTÉ Radio on 18 January 2015 (his 36th birthday), Varadkar spoke publicly for the first time about being gay: "it's not something that defines me.
 I'm not a half-Indian politician, or a doctor politician or a gay politician for that matter.
 It's just part of who I am, it doesn't define me, it is part of my character I suppose".
 Varadkar was a prominent advocate of the same-sex marriage referendum.
 His partner, Matthew Barrett, is a doctor at Mater Misericordiae University Hospital.

 In 2017, Varadkar completed a course in professional Irish, and devised an Irish language form for his surname, de Varad.
 He has said, "My philosophy towards Irish is just to speak it!
 Speak Irish!
 It's not about getting it perfect – it's about having fun and making an effort to speak it."

+Although raised in a Catholic household, Varadkar himself is non-religious, but finds religion "fascinating".

+In September 2025, Varadkar published an autobiography, Speaking My Mind.